22 Apr How to Start a Business – The MEGA Guide that makes it EASY

 Having to sell and sell fast can make you feel insecure.

-If you don’t acknowledge and work on these issues, they can start to get wrapped into your opinion of your business itself.
+If you don’t acknowledge and work on these issues, they can start to get wrapped into your opinion of the business itself.

 Working on it may not feel exciting any more.

-I can’t give blanket advice to help you with all these challenges as the individual circumstances really matter.
+I can’t give blanket advice to help you with all these challenges as the individual circumstances will be different every time.

 But here are a few things that have worked for me: